You’ve done it. You have landed a job in your field at a salary of $50,000.

-But once you come down to earth, you may quickly be asking yourself a pivotal question; is $50,000 a good amount of annual income?
+But you may quickly be asking yourself a pivotal question; is $50,000 a good amount of annual income?

-The answer, of course, is not cut and dried.
+The answer, of course, is not that simple.
 It has a lot of variables.

 Taxes are going to take a big chunk out of your take-home pay.
 After taxes, you will probably take home $32,000.